Green Party of Canada candidates in the 2004 Canadian federal election: Hamilton Mountain: Jo Pavlov

-Pavlov is a computer technician, and worked for the Hamilton-Wentworth District School Board at the time of the election.
-They were 32 years old in 2004.
-While a high school student, they had a co-op placement in Sheila Copps's constituency office.
+Jo Pavlov is a computer technician.
+She worked for the Hamilton-Wentworth District School Board at the time of the election.
+Pavlov was 32 years old in 2004.
+While a high school student, she had a co-op placement in Sheila Copps's constituency office.

-Pavlov is an advocate for A Better Way To Live and is a member of the childfree movement, which argues that people without children are more likely to pursue environmentally friendly lifestyles.
-They received 1,378 votes, finishing fourth in a field of five candidates.
+Pavlov is an advocate for A Better Way To Live.
+She is also member of the childfree movement, which argues that people without children are more likely to pursue environmentally friendly lifestyles.
+Pavlov received 1,378 votes, finishing fourth in a field of five candidates.
 The winner was Beth Phinney of the Liberal Party of Canada.

 Pavlov made the following comment in the 2003 Ontario election: "Forget what you think you know about the Green Party.
 This isn’t a party of Birkenstock-wearing tree-huggers – those old stereotypes are a thing of the past."